-Did you know, borage grows up to 3’ tall, nourishes the soil, and protects other plants from pests, especially strawberries, squash, and tomatoes?
+Borage is related to comfrey and grows up to 3’ tall, nourishes the soil, and protects other plants from pests, especially strawberries, squash, and tomatoes

 Because the flavour and aroma are delicate with hints of liquorice, add leaves to cooked dishes just before serving.

 Delicious added to any salad, fish, seafood and exceptional with tomatoes.

 Did you know:

 Chervil is related to parsley and sometimes called French Parsley.

 Chives: are related to garlic, leeks, onions and shallots.
 They also belong to the amaryllis family.